“But also for this very reason, giving all diligence, add to your faith virtue, to virtue knowledge.”

 From His mouth come knowledge and understanding.”

 We need to balance both zeal and knowledge.
 Knowledge without zeal is deadness.
 Zeal without knowledge is emptiness.
-If we are static, we are stagnating.
-If we do not go forward, we lose momentum.
+If we are static in our Christianity, we stagnate.
+If we do not go forward with our faith, we lose momentum.
 Fire and water are opposites.
 Water puts out the fire.
-Fire, uncontrolled, destroy things in its path.
-This is the problem with zeal and knowledge.
-Knowledge puts out zeal.
-Uncontrollable zeal destroys the development of Christian character.
+Fire uncontrolled destroys things in its path.
+This duality is the problem with zeal and knowledge.
+Unadulterated knowledge not applied dampens zeal.
+Uncontrollable zeal ruins the development of Christian character.

 He 5:12-13, “For though by this time you ought to be teachers, you need someone to teach you again the first principles of the oracles of God; and you have come to need milk and not solid food.
 13For everyone who partakes only of milk is unskilled in the word of righteousness, for he is a babe.”